We are on the left coast today here in Southern California at our satellite studios in Los Angeles.

 The insurance industry story basically is that the insurance companies, some of them, pretty much all of them, have announced or are preparing to announce higher premiums before the midterm elections.

-Folks, it is a it's a real serious problem.
+Folks, it's a real serious problem.

 The Obamacare website remains a de facto non-entity.